-To calculate the match amount:

-A panel of external reviewers with expertise in victim services will review the proposals.
-A panel of Authority senior staff will do a final review of proposals for allowability of costs.
+To calculate the federal amount: total project cost x .
+8 = federal amount of Authority senior staff will do a final review of proposals for allowability of costs.
 Their recommendations will be forwarded to the executive director of the Authority.
 A preliminary award decision will be made and applicants will be notified of the Authority's decision at the earliest possible date.
 Successful applicants whose proposals contained unallowable costs will have their award reduced by the total amount of all unallowable costs.